geoaihub/GeoAdvances-EQ-Scene-Classification-2023-Kahramanmaras/SECURITY.md

    - Steps to reproduce the vulnerability.
    - Any supporting materials such as screenshots or proof-of-concept code.

-3. **Encryption**: If your report contains sensitive information, please use our [PGP public key](link-to-pgp-key) for secure communication.

 ## Response Timeline

 We are committed to addressing security vulnerabilities promptly.
 Once we receive your report, we will follow these general timelines: